DupieM/duplessismarine_221326_finalproject_dv_term3/README.md

 </p>

 <h3 align="center">On The Go</h3>
-<h4 align="center">This is an e-commerce website where MongoDB was used as a databse to handle orders, users and products.</h4>
+<h4 align="center">This is an e-commerce website where MongoDB was used as a database to handle orders, users and products.</h4>

 <h5 align="center" style="padding:0;margin:0;">Mariné du Plessis</h5>